-- The University monitors the wireless network for interfering devices to ensure reliable access.
+- The University monitors the wireless networks for interfering devices to ensure reliable access.

-- The University reserves the right to restrict/remove device access to the wireless network to prevent Users from infecting, degrading, or otherwise negatively impacting IT resources.
+- The University reserves the right to restrict/remove device access to the wireless networks to prevent Users from infecting, degrading, or otherwise negatively impacting IT Resources.

 - Users must not install a personal Wireless Access Point or any device that interferes with wireless IT Resources.

 - Should any such device be detected, the University notifies the User, and the User is then required to disable and remove the device from the network.
 If the User does not promptly disable the device, the University reserves the right to disconnect the device from the network.

 eduroam is a network where users can connect to the eduroam wireless network on any of Fordham’s campuses.

 Fordham is a secure network for all members of the Fordham community with a Fordham username and password.